MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 > [!NOTE]
 > Unlike the other cmdlets, `Measure-Object` does not accept a hashtable for
 > calculated properties.
-You must only use a script block.
+You must use a script block.

 ### Select-Object